telerik/winforms-docs/chartview/populating-with-data/binding-to-datatable.md

 {{endregion}}

->caption Fig.1 Binding to DataTable
+>caption Figure 1: Binding to DataTable
 ![chartview-databinding-binding-to-datatable 001](images/chartview-databinding-binding-to-datatable001.png)

 Adding, removing or modifying a record in the DataTable is automatically reflected in __RadChartView__:

->caption Fig.2 Modify Item
+>caption Figure 2: Modify Item
 ![chartview-databinding-binding-to-datatable 002](images/chartview-databinding-binding-to-datatable002.png)

 # See Also